 Q: Does the spelling of Madeline affect its pronunciation?

 A: Generally, most variations of Madeline are pronounced similarly.
-On the flip side, Madeleine in French might have a slightly softer and more elongated sound.
+Even so, Madeleine in French might have a slightly softer and more elongated sound.

 Q: What is the origin of the name Madeline?